jasonday/jasonbyday-11ty/src/posts/2025/2025-03-04-the-accessibility-blame-game/the-accessibility-blame-game.md

 ---
-title: 'The Accessibility Blame Game: The Fallacy of the "Lazy Developer"'
+title: The Accessibility Blame Game%3A The Fallacy of the 'Lazy Developer'
-description: 'In the digital accessibility industry, a pervasive narrative persists: "If only developers cared more about accessibility...".
-But this narrative is unfair, and it misrepresents the real problem.'
+description: In the digital accessibility industry, a pervasive narrative persists%3A 'If only developers cared more about accessibility...'.
+But this narrative is unfair, and it misrepresents the real problem.
 discover:
-  description: 'In the digital accessibility industry, a pervasive narrative persists: "If only developers cared more about accessibility...".
+  description: 'In the digital accessibility industry, a pervasive narrative persists%3A "If only developers cared more about accessibility...".
 But this narrative is unfair, and it misrepresents the real problem.
 Accessibility failures are rarely about individual laziness; they stem from systemic organizational shortcomings.
 This article examines why blaming developers is counterproductive and proposes a holistic approach to improving digital accessibility across organizations.'
 date: 2025-03-04
 tags: ['accessibility']
 permalink: /blog/the-accessibility-blame-game/